Peter7397/anylab/frontend/START_FRONTEND.md

 # Check your current directory
 pwd

-# Should show: /Users/pinggenchen/Desktop/OnLab0803/frontend
-# If not, navigate to frontend directory:
+# Ensure it ends with /frontend; if not, navigate to frontend directory:
-cd /Users/pinggenchen/Desktop/OnLab0803/frontend
+cd frontend
 ```

 ### If port 3000 is busy: